celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 Create the files in the components folder as seen above. `Header.js`, `SalesCars.js`, `AddCar.js`, `MyCar.js`.
 These sections would be discussed later.

-Next up, we would be using useState to keep track of some variables through out the dapp.
+Next up, we would be using useState to keep track of some variables throughout the dapp.

 ```js